adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "That’s funny.
 But tell me, how did you happen to be here, in the Country of the Winkies?"

 "I’ll tell you," answered Tik-tok.
 "Princess Ozma saw you in her magic picture, and knew you were coming here.
 She sent Billina and me to welcome you.
 She was too busy to come herself.
-She is preparing for her birthday celebra- tion."
+She is preparing for her birthday celebration."

 "I’ve heard of it," said Dorothy.
 "Is it far from here to the Emerald City?"

 "Not very far," answered Tik-tok.
 "Tonight we will stop at the palace of the Tin Woodman, and tomorrow night we will arrive at the Emerald City."

-The Emperor’s Tin Castle
+## The Emperor’s Tin Castle

 They saw pretty flower-beds, with fountains of crystal water and statues of Tin Woodman’s friends.
 Dorothy was astonished and delighted to find a tin statue of herself.